lyulab/benchmarking-af3/perspective/README.md

 See further Boltz documentation [here](https://github.com/jwohlwend/boltz)

 ## Correlation
-Load `sigma2_prospective/cpm_ic50.csv` in the separate data deposit and run the Spearman correlation between the experimental log IC50 value and predicted affinity value and affinity probability.
+Load `sigma2_prospective/cpm_ic50.csv` which is stored in the separate data deposit and run the Spearman correlation between the experimental log IC50 value and predicted affinity value and affinity probability.